Future-House/aviary/README.md

     )
 ```

-### View Environment Tools
+### Viewing Environment Tools

-If an environment can be instantiated without anything other than a task (i.e., it implements `from_task`), you can start a server to view its tools:
+If an environment can be instantiated without anything other than the task
+(i.e., it implements `from_task`), you can start a server to view its tools:

 ```sh
 pip install fhaviary[server]